codetojoy/cv/md/CV.md

     - Medical Device App (Oct 2006 - Apr 2007):
         - Same project/tasks as described above.
 My contract was not renewed due to budget constraints, but was later invited (by name) to return.

-* Various Roles, SirsiDynix (formerly Data Research Associates) St. Louis, Missouri – 1999 - 2006
+* _Various Roles_, SirsiDynix (formerly Data Research Associates) St. Louis, Missouri – 1999 - 2006
     - Senior Software Engineer (Feb 2004 - Oct 2006):
         - Contributed to development effort in incremental releases of portlet web app, based on Apache Jetspeed.
 (See Project 2 below).
         - Wrote custom persistence layer (Hibernate) to store portlet config in Oracle.